gocardless/gocardless-pro-php/README.md

 - In the case of singular responses, Crank will return you an response object with getters matching the json descriptions and an attached response().
 - In the case of list responses, Crank returns an list response object that is read-only.
 Raw array data can be retrieved from the items() function of the object.
-- In the case of non JSON responses, Crank will return the raw response (PDFs etc.)
+- In the case of non JSON responses, Crank will return the raw response (PDFs etc.) (through resource->response()->raw())
+- To access data elements, use getter methods with underscores (given_name) matching the JSON response for consistency.

 ### Client Initialisation
 ```php